|

 dollar per day and board to remain in jail with him for

+the company.
 Miss Jessie Onstott and

 the Messrs.
 Ralph Corbin, J.W.
 Darnall and S. R. Brough,